kagaries/MCPRWiki/docs/reference/Minecraft/Advancement/Advancement.md

 ```

 #### display (ItemLike)
+Returns the display of the advancement from a new DisplayInfo using an ItemLike class
 ```java
 public Advancement.Builder display(ItemLike p_138372_, Component p_138373_, Component p_138374_, @Nullable ResourceLocation p_138375_, FrameType p_138376_, boolean p_138377_, boolean p_138378_, boolean p_138379_) {
     return this.display(new DisplayInfo(new ItemStack(p_138372_.asItem()), p_138373_, p_138374_, p_138375_, p_138376_, p_138377_, p_138378_, p_138379_));